PlatyPew/GCTF-challenges/Time to Crypt/README.md

 Compile `OTP.java` and run in generate directory (I have no idea how to javac packages)

 ## Distribution
+Zip file
-Java Source Code
+- Java Source Code
 	- OTP.java

-Java Serialisation Data
+- Java Serialisation Data
 	- output

 ## Solution
 Starting off, the number of possible keys generated is `2 ^ (8 * 30)` which is `1766847064778384329583297500742918515827483896875618958121606201292619776`.